Cameron Hildreth

-Cameron Hildreth (born September 18, 2002) is a British professional basketball player for the Noblesville Boom, the NBA G League affiliate of the Indiana Pacers of the National Basketball Association (NBA).
+Cameron Hildreth (born September 18, 2002) is a British professional basketball player for Bàsquet Girona of the Spanish Liga ACB.
 He played college basketball for the Wake Forest Demon Deacons.

 Early life

 Rated a four-star recruit, Hildreth attended Holy Trinity School in Crawley, Sussex where he earned All-Tournament team honors at the Adidas Next Generation Tournament having been invited to play on the Barking Abbey team from London.